lucasdavid/lucasdavid.github.io/Machine-Learning/_posts/2021-08-30-crossentropy-and-logits.md

 {: class="collapse" id="csigmoid"}

 {% include figure.html
-   src="/assets/images/posts/ml/deducing-ce-wl/sigmoid.webp"
+   src="/assets/images/posts/ml/deducing-ce-wl/sigmoid.jpg"
-   title="The Sigmoid activation function." caption="This function is monotonically increasing and has a single inflection point at $x = 0$." %}
+   title="The <i>Sigmoid</i> activation function."
+   caption="This function is monotonically increasing and has a single inflection point at $x = 0$." %}

 In Mathematics, the *logit* (logistic unit) function is the inverse of the sigmoid function {% cite cramer2003logit %}: